 At first glance, the headline of this blog post makes no sense.
 Australia ranks 117th in the world in terms of cases so far, 99th in terms of deaths, 178th in terms of cases per 1m population, and 153rd in terms of deaths per 1m population.
 On the surface, Australia has done extremely well during this pandemic, and I thank the Australian government for keeping myself and my family here safe.
 What you may not realise is that this safety comes at a huge cost for many.

 Yes, we forgot.

 Yesterday was Anzac Day.
 Anzac Day is a national day of remembrance in Australia and New Zealand that commemorates all Australians and New Zealanders “who served and died in all wars, conflicts, and peacekeeping operations”.
-It is a day where we say ‘Lest we forget’ and I thought this referred to all Australians who have suffered or are suffering, but it turns out that it doesn’t apply to Australians stranded overseas.
+It is a day where we say, ‘Lest we forget’.
+I thought this referred to all Australians who have suffered or are suffering, but it turns out that it doesn’t apply to Australians stranded overseas.
 The term ‘mateship’ is often associated with Australia’s diggers in World War I and is about not leaving your comrades behind.
-Again, this doesn’t appear to apply to the 5,000 Australian citizens who are stranded overseas and classed as vulnerable, or the other 30,000 who are stranded but not classed as vulnerable (yet).
+Again, this doesn’t appear to apply to the 5,000 vulnerable, stranded Australian citizens, or the other 30,000 who are stranded overseas but not classed as vulnerable (yet).

 Why are Australians still stranded overseas?

 Below are just a few examples of the many reasons…

 - People have had 2, 3, 4, 5, 6, 7, 8.
 9 flights home cancelled, often not receiving a refund for weeks/months upon end.
 Yet, they are expected to pay for another flight home, pay for another private Covid test, pay for more travel to the airport their flight to Australia is from (often not their closest airport, as flights are so limited).